 Together with community leaders, nonprofits, and donors, we are committed to an agenda that advances racial equity and economic inclusion for everyone in the Bay Area.
 We want all people in the Bay Area to be economically secure, rooted in vibrant communities, and civically engaged.

 Our strategic focus of this agenda is on a just and equitable recovery and on leading the way for our communities, partners, and staff to engage in radical reimagining and transformative solidarity to create a better reality for all.
 With a community-driven vision for a more equitable and just Bay Area, we can continue to dismantle the old systems and rebuild them anew.

 We know this will be a continuous learning experience, but one with a very clear goal — to make the Bay Area a place that offers true opportunity for everybody.

 Click on the sections below to learn more about our equity agenda.

-We have intentionally prioritized race and socioeconomic status in our grantmaking because low-income people of color face barriers when it comes to housing, education, criminal justice, jobs, and civic participation.
+We have intentionally prioritized race and socioeconomic status in our grantmaking because our policies and systems have created barriers for low-income people of color when it comes to housing, education, criminal justice, jobs, and civic participation.
 The future of the Bay Area depends on our ability to ensure that everyone can participate, prosper, and reach their full potential.

-Our equity grantmaking is structured under three interconnected pathways within our Community Impact department:
+Our equity grantmaking is structured under these interconnected focus areas: